BSV

 Lawsuits galore

-A successful example of this was when they sued Cobra, the anonymous person behind bitcoin.org, to take down the whitepaper, since they claim Wright wrote it and has the US patent for Bitcoin.
-Cobra didn't show up in court, and the case obviously went to Faketoshi.
+A sad, successful example of this was when they sued Cobra, the anonymous person behind bitcoin.org, to take down the whitepaper, since Wright claims he wrote it and has the US patent for Bitcoin.
+Cobra didn't show up in court, and the case went to Faketoshi.

 Many of the lawsuits are not successful, however.
 They did this in the past with Adam Back and Vitalik Buterin after both men called out Wright out in public for being a fraud.
-Craig and his team ended up dropping both cases and paying the legal fees for both Adam and Vitalik.
+Craig and his team ended up dropping both cases and paying the legal fees for Back and Buterin.

 The psychology of a BSVer

 BSV has not died yet, somehow.
-Besides Calvin Ayre's pockets, human psychology plays the next biggest role in why BSV still has some supporters barely keeping it afloat.
+Human psychology plays a large role in why BSV still has some supporters barely keeping it afloat.

 People simply fall prey to the concept of not wanting to lose.